amashamdan/alpe-cyclers/README.md

-###Alpe d'Huez Cyclers. (under construciton)
+###Alpe d'Huez Cyclers.

-A D3.js-created chart showing the Alpe d'Huez Cyclers fastest times.
+A D3.js-created chart showing the Alpe d'Huez Cyclists fastest times.

-The chart shows the ranking and time of each cycler.
+The chart shows the ranking and time of each cyclist.
 Additionally the user can hover over a data point to see any additional doping allegations for each contestant.

 Enjoy!